riddopic/WebSphere/README.md

 The namespace `[:websphere][:appclient]` is used for any specific Application client attributes.

-* `node[:websphere][:appclient][:install]`: [Trueclass, Falseclass] Specify if
-  you would like to install the Application Client.
-Default value is `true`.

 * `node[:websphere][:appclient][:id]`: [String] The Uniq IBM product ID for Application Client.
 Default value is `com.ibm.websphere.APPCLIENT.v85`.
   **Note:** You should not change this attribute.

-* `node[:websphere][:appclient][:live_repo]`: [Array, String] Specify the
-  location of the IBM live online product repository.
-This location is regularly updated with hot-patches, services packs and fixes.
-Default is to use the IBM web-based online repository. **Note:** You should not change this attribute.

-* `node[:websphere][:appclient][:local_repo]`: [Array, String] The location
+* `node[:websphere][:appclient][:repositories]`: [Array, String] The location
   for a local online product repository.
 This can be a local copy on the machine, or on an internal web or NFS server.
 Information on how to create your own local online product repository can be found later in this document.
   Default is `nil`.

-* `node[:websphere][:appclient][:modify]`: [Trueclass, Falseclass] Use the
+* `node[:websphere][:appclient][:modify]`: [TrueClass, FalseClass] Use the
   install and uninstall commands to inform Installation Manager of the installation packages to install or uninstall.
 A value of `false` indicates not to modify an existing install by adding or removing features.
 A `true` value indicates to modify an existing install by adding or removing features.
   The default value is `false`.

 * `node[:websphere][:appclient][:version]`: [String] The version attribute is optional.
 If a version number is provided, then the offering will be installed or uninstalled at the version level specified as long as it is available in the repositories.
 If the version attribute is not provided, then the default behavior is to install or uninstall the latest version available in the repositories.
 The version number can be found in the repository.xml file in the repositories.
 This attribute has no default value.

   **Note:** In some cases, a package might be rolled back to an earlier version.